About me

 Home

-I was born in 1962, which means that now (2003) I am over 40.
+I was born in 1962, which means that now (2011) I am almost 50.

 I have no formal training in computer or anything related to them.
 I haven't finished high school either.
 Lately I have discovered I have ADHD, which explains a lot.